Read the 2025 Impact Report

 What is Prevention?

-Prevention is taking steps to stop problems before they start—or to keep them from getting worse.
-It focuses on encouraging healthy choices, reducing risks, and ensuring people have the support they need so that individuals, families, and communities can thrive.
-SAFE Project intentionally integrates prevention best practices at every level, recognizing that full-spectrum prevention saves lives.
-Moving beyond a “Just Say No” approach, we embrace comprehensive strategies that incorporate primary, secondary, and tertiary prevention—both within our organization and in partnership with external stakeholders—creating meaningful impact together!
+Effective prevention is taking action to stop possible challenges before they start, or keep them from getting worse.
+It focuses on encouraging informed choices, reducing risks, and ensuring people have the support they need so that individuals, families, and communities can thrive.

 Preventing or delaying initial use through proactive measures.